dasch-swiss/dsp-tools/docs/developers/user-data.md

 ## How to Ship Data Files to the User

-Accessing non-Python files (a.k.a. resources, a.k.a data files) in the code needs special attention.
+Accessing non-Python files (aka resources, aka data files) in the code needs special attention.

 Firstly, the build tool must be told to include this folder/files in the distribution.